dhilst/resguard/README.md

 True
 >>> date_br("01/01/2001")
 datetime.datetime(2001, 1, 1, 0, 0)

 ```

 # unpack_union

-Takes an Union and return another union with the same arguments
+Takes an Unin and return another union with the same arguments
 as input, but with None and Any filtered

 ```python